buziusbastus1/guitar-display/README.md

 # Guitar Display

 This is a React app built with ViteJS.
-The app displays my 3D glb model created in Blender(/public/models/) and uses ScrollControls and GSAP timeline to animate it.
+The app displays my 3D glb model created in Blender whitch uses ScrollControls and GSAP timeline to animate model and user interface.
 It also includes a subpage route where you can interact with the same model.
+You can move around with OrbitControls, click on different parts with camera foucus with Bounds, display mesh name on hover near the cursor and change mesh material color.

 ## Tech Stack